ndbroadbent/physics_sim/genetic_logic_shapes/EXPERIMENTS.md

   - input 1 => 1
   - input 2 => 4
   - and so on.
-- Subtract one from a 4 bit number
+- Add two 4 bit numbers